cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 ```
 - Modules
     - <ModuleName>
-          - BoundedContext
         - Application
         - Domain
         - Infrastructure
         - Consumer
         - Shared
     - <ModuleName>
-          - BoundedContext
         - Application
         - Domain
         - Infrastructure
         - Consumer
         - Shared
     - <etc>
 ```

-As a top-level summary, the three namespaces in each module are:
+As a top-level summary, the namespaces in each module are:

-1. **Bounded Context** - contains the domain-centric business logic, encapsulated in the domain and application layers.
+1. **Domain** - the domain business logic, expressed in aggregates, entities, value objects etc.
+2. **Application** - the use cases of the module, along with the driving and driven ports.
-   It also contains the infrastructure adapters that implement the application's driven ports.
+3. **Infrastructure** - the adapters that implement the application's driven ports.
-2. **Consumer** - contains the contracts that define the coupling between the module and others, in particular defining the data contracts for information exchange.
+4. **Consumer** - the contracts that define the coupling between the module and others, in particular defining the data contracts for information exchange.
-3. **Shared** - contains code that is shared between the bounded context and the consumer.
+5. **Shared** - code that is shared between the module and the consumer.
 This should be limited to shared data models - i.e. integration events and read models - and any value objects needed by these models.

 :::tip